 To be able to destroy the ring the armies of Rohan and Gondor need to go to the gate of Mordor to lure the evil army out so Sam & Frodo can slip in to destroy the ring.
 This scene is part of the great aikido move.
 The good army is using the aggression of the orcs, the dragons, and Sauron against it.
 By luring them out into battle, Sam and Frodo can sneak in to extinguish the ring.
 What is important to realize is that the armies of Rohan and Gondor know that they are involved in a suicide mission in which they will lose many if not all men.
 They have 500 men while the army of Mordor has 10,000 fresh fighting orcs ready to pounce on them.
 In fact, the scene in the movie shows this in a dramatic way with the picture of the large army of Mordor in-circling what is left of the armies of Middle-Earth.
 The army of Middle-Earth knows they will most likely die.
 But by bringing the orcs out to kill them they give Frodo and Sam the opportunity to destroy evil.
 This move by the armies of Middle-Earth is what love is – to give up yourself for the good of others.

 Another key point to be made about the battle plan is that if you use evil to overcome evil, you then become evil.
 Notice they didn’t defeat the armies of Mordor by force or by using the ring, but by allowing evil to take down itself.
 This aikido move can be seen even more clearly in that dramatic scene in which Frodo is about to destroy the ring.
 At the end, Frodo is ready to eliminate the ring.
 It is what we’ve been waiting for 800 pages or 8 hours of watching the movies.
 But he can’t do it.
 In fact, he is taken over by the ring.
-But then, out of nowhere Gollum appears and a struggle ensues for the ring.
-Gollum bites Frodo’s finger off him to get the ring.
+But then, out of nowhere, Gollum appears and a struggle ensues for the ring.
+Gollum bites Frodo’s finger off to get the ring.
 Frodo in his anger knocks both him and Gollum off the cliff.
-Therefore, Gollum’s sin and rage are used against evil to eliminate evil.
+Gollum’s sin and rage are used against evil to eliminate evil.
 Therefore, evil destroys itself in an ironic internal suicide.
 So, who finally ended up destroying the ring – the corrupted character of Gollum.
 However, there is more than irony going on in this tale.

 It is Gollum’s evil addiction to the ring that destroys the ring, but it was love that kept Gollum alive to do it.
 The important question to ask is why is Gollum there at the end in the first place?
 In the Fellowship of the Ring, as Frodo notices Gollum following them, Frodo says, “It is a pity Uncle Bilbo did not destroy that creature when he had the chance.”
 Gandalf says in reply, “Pity?
 It is pity that saved his hand.”
 Later on, Frodo has the opportunity to kill Gollum, but he says “I do see him.
 I do pity him.”
 On the foot of Mt.
-Doom, Sam also has the opportunity to kill Gollum, but then has mercy for Gollum.
+Doom, Sam also has the opportunity to kill Gollum, but then relented and showed mercy towards Gollum.
 So, Bilbo, Frodo, and Sam could have used their rage and killed Gollum at various points in the story.

 Jesus could have crushed his enemies by any means, but that means his enemies would not have crushed him.
 That means he would not have died to overcome sin.
 The battle plan reveals a ironic paradox in that through death Jesus defeats death (see Hebrews 2:14).
 Through taking on the effects of sin, Jesus defeats sin.
 God overcomes evil by letting evil consume him.
 This is actually love in disguise.
 This same strategy is used in Lord of the Rings to destroy the ring.